Why should you keep an eye on The RealReal Inc. (REAL)?

-The RealReal Inc. (NASDAQ: REAL) is -90.01% lower on its value in year-to-date trading and has touched a low of $1.15 and a high of $12.90 in the current 52-week trading range.
+The RealReal Inc. (NASDAQ: REAL) is -90.01% lower on its value in year-to-date trading and has touched a low of $1.06 and a high of $12.90 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The REAL stock was last observed hovering at around $1.21 in the last trading session, with the day’s loss setting it -0.05% off its average median price target of $3.00 for the next 12 months.
+The REAL stock was last observed hovering at around $1.10 in the last trading session, with the day’s gains setting it 0.06% off its average median price target of $3.00 for the next 12 months.
 It is also 87.11% off the consensus price target high of $9.00 offered by 15 analysts, but current levels are -16.0% lower than the price target low of $1.00 for the same period.

 5 Undervalued Stocks For 2023